michevnew/PowerShell/Mailbox_Folder_Permissions_inventory.md

 # Office 365 Mailbox Folder Permissions Inventory

+UPDATED FEB 2022: Agustin Gallegos was kind enough to update the script to use the new REST-based Exchange Online cmdlets.
+While this breaks compatibility with on-premises installs, the original cmdlets can still be found in the code - uncomment them if you are trying to use the script against Exchange server.
+Do note that the previous version of the script was also incompatible with Exchange server due to the change in output made in ExO.
+See below.

 UPDATED APR 2020: Microsoft changed the output of the Get-MailboxFolderPermission in the service, it no longer returns the RecucedRecipient object but instead a PermissionSecurityPrincipal object.
 I've adjusted the script accodrdingly, but this mean it will no longer run as expected against on-opremises installs.
 You can change it manually:

 $entry.User.RecipientPrincipal.PrimarySmtpAddress.ToString() <-> $entry.User.ADRecipient.PrimarySmtpAddress.ToString()